 Spending the duration of your hike hauling your pants up because of an ill-performing belt is no fun at all.
-Nor is enduring hour after hour of chafing, digging in, and general discomfort that can be caused by wearing a belt that’s better suited to a day in the office than a day on the trails.
+Nor is enduring hour after hour of chafing, digging in, and general discomfort that can be caused by wearing a leather belt that’s better suited to a day in the office than a day on the trails.

 Table of Contents